akimichi/hyouka.js/README.md

 # hyouka.js

-A simple functional programming language interpreter library in node.js
+A simple library for functional programming language interpreter in node.js.

 ## Install